Lung cancer research gets €4.9m boost for early detection

 Along with the new mobile lung health check pilot, the programme’s team will work closely with GPs to improve lung cancer detection, diagnostics and survivorship pathways.

-It will also use rapid blood tests to determine best treatment options and new research will test immunotherapies to treat a specific kind of lung cancer, KRAS-mutant, which is particularly challenging to treat and common in Ireland.
+It will also use rapid blood tests to determine best treatment options and new research will test immunotherapies to treat a specific kind of lung cancer, KRAS-mutant, which is particularly challenging to treat and is common in Ireland.

-The invite-only pilot will be open to people who are registered with selected Centric GP practices, living in North Dublin or the Northeast region and between 55 and 74 years of age.
+The invite-only pilot will be open to people who are registered with selected Centric GP practices, living in north Dublin or the north-east region and between 55 and 74 years of age.

 The programme is devised and led by Jarushka Naidoo, professor of medical oncology at RCSI University of Medicine and Health Science and consultant medical oncologist at Beaumont RCSI Cancer Centre.
 She said the initiative represents “a paradigm shift for lung cancer care” in Ireland.